Apple fixes security hole reportedly used to hack an iPhone

 BOSTON -- Apple released a critical software patch to fix a security vulnerability that researchers said could allow hackers to directly infect iPhones and other Apple devices without any user action.

-Researchers at the University of Toronto's Citizen Lab said the security issue was exploited to plant spyware on a Saudi activist's iPhone, and warned that it could allow hackers to infect other Apple devices .
-They said they had high confidence that the world’s most infamous hacker-for-hire firm, Israel’s NSO Group, was behind the attack on the activist's device.
+Researchers at the University of Toronto's Citizen Lab said the security issue was exploited to plant spyware on a Saudi activist's iPhone.
+They said they had high confidence that the world’s most infamous hacker-for-hire firm, Israel’s NSO Group, was behind that attack.

 The previously unknown vulnerability affected all major Apple devices — iPhones, Macs and Apple Watches, the researchers said.
 NSO Group responded with a one-sentence statement saying it will continue providing tools for fighting “terror and crime.”

-It was the first time a so-called “zero-click” exploit — meaning that it didn't require users to click on suspect links or open infected files — had been caught and analyzed, said the researchers.
+It was the first time a so-called “zero-click” exploit — one that doesn't require users to click on suspect links or open infected files — has been caught and analyzed, the researchers said.
 They found the malicious code on Sept.
 7 and immediately alerted Apple.
-They said they had high confidence the Israeli company NSO Group was behind the attack, adding that the targeted activist asked to remain anonymous.
+The targeted activist asked to remain anonymous, they said.

 “We’re not necessarily attributing this attack to the Saudi government,” said researcher Bill Marczak.

-Citizen Lab previously found evidence of zero-click exploits being used to hack into the phones of al-Jazeera journalists and other targets, but hasn't previously . “this is the first one where the exploit has been captured so we can find out how it works,” said Marczak.
+Citizen Lab previously found evidence of zero-click exploits being used to hack into the phones of al-Jazeera journalists and other targets, but hasn't previously seen the malicious code itself.

-Although security experts say that average iPhone, iPad and Mac user generally need not worry — such attacks tend to be highly targeted — the discovery still alarmed security professionals.
+Although security experts say that average iPhone, iPad and Mac user generally need not worry — such attacks tend to be limited to specific targets — the discovery still alarmed security professionals.

 Malicious image files were transmitted to the activist’s phone via the iMessage instant-messaging app before it was hacked with NSO’s Pegasus spyware, which opens a phone to eavesdropping and remote data theft, Marczak said.
 It was discovered during a second examination of the phone, which forensics showed had been infected in March.
 He said the malicious file causes devices to crash.